Entrustability – what is it?

 - involve a large number of separate competencies;

-- usually involve working with other people; and
+- usually include working with other people; and

 - are not easily measured using any single measure.

-- patients necessarily are vulnerable, and cannot control or supervise the doctor’s actions; and so
+- patients necessarily are vulnerable and cannot control or supervise the doctor’s actions; so

-- patients have to trust doctors to maintain their (the patient’s) interests and safety at all times.
+- patients must trust doctors always to maintain their (the patient’s) interests and safety.

 At the same time, senior doctors undertaking training have to trust that their trainees (and, indeed, other medical and non-medical colleagues):

-- will act to maintain patients interests and safety at all times; and
+- will always act to maintain the patient’s interests and safety; and

-- will ask for help or support when they cannot manage without support.
+- will ask for help or support when they need support.

 The trainer will gradually entrust work to the trainee, allowing them to work independently.
-When they have sufficient evidence, through experience, that indeed the trainee can be fully trusted at the activity, then the trainer is said to have grounded trust, and the trainer can say that the doctor is entrusted to undertake that activity,
+When they have sufficient evidence, through experience, that indeed the trainee can be fully trusted at the activity, then the trainer is said to have grounded trust, and the trainer can say that the doctor is entrusted with undertaking that activity,

 Entrustability requires a whole range of knowledge and skills that cannot easily to assessed and measured using a framework of individual competencies.

 One of the papers has an interesting discussion on how the assessment of entrustability is perceived by trainees and how these perceptions can be very different from that of the trainer. (here) The authors suggest that assessments should be considered on three axes, and for each to think: to what extent does the trainer and to what extent does the trainee consider the assessment lies on the